Shivani-Kangralkar/product_cart/README.md

+netlify Link to view project: https://tiny-salamander-09ffd6.netlify.app/

+Description: With the help of api , added producs on cart , when user click perticular product.
+Also can remove product from cart

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.